 \subsection{The agent's optimization problem after health investment}

-In this subsection we will consider the agent’s optimization problem after health investment, and over this time period only consumption and portfolio choice have to be determined.
-Formally, the model in the previous section accommodates to this case if we let $\tau =t$, where $t$ is the fixed starting time, and the mortality rate is set to be $M^{H^2}_u, u \geq t$.
-Then, letting $\mathcal{A}_t(t,x,h):= \{ (c,\pi): (c,\pi,t) \in \mathcal{A}(t,x,h)\},$ where the subscript $t$ indicates that the investment time into health $\tau$ is equal to $t$, the agent's value function after health investment is
+In this subsection we consider the agent's optimization problem after health investment, and during this time period only consumption and portfolio choice have to be determined.
+Formally, the model in the previous section covers this case if we let $\tau =0$, and the force of mortality is specified as \(M_t^{2}\), \(t\geq 0\), where